 - Made changes based on feedback received on Version 0

-- In this phase we’re piloting versions of our Napkin to Revenues WEE Degree to a 60-person pilot group, including the following components:
+- We piloted versions of our Napkin to Revenues WEE Degree to a 60-person pilot group, including the following components:

 - Idea Maker Course and WEE Degree

-- Expect to see some of our new tools pop up too under our Creative Commons license
+- And released an updated version of our new idea generation toolkit under our Creative Commons license

 Please note that this schedule is an approximation of what will be included in the upcoming releases.
 It’s not set in stone and is subject to change based on feedback we receive throughout the process.
 You can also see a list of coming topics here »